celevitz/touRnamentofchampions/README.md

 - `chef`
 - `season`
 - `coast`
+- `region`
 - `round`
 - `episode`

 ### 5a.
 Seeds

 -   `chef`: Chef name (full name)
 -   `season`: Season number
-- `seed`: Seed within their section of the bracket: values of 1 through 8
+-   `seed`: Seed within their section of the bracket: values of 1 through 8.
+Chefs that played in the play-in but didn't make the final bracket will have letters in their seeds.
 -   `coast`: Are they East or West Coast?
-And is it sub-bracket A or B?
+-   `region`: The region depends on how many chefs start the competition.
+If there are 16 chefs, then the region is left blank.
+If there are 32 chefs, then the regions are A or B.
-- `nickname`: Guy Fieri’s nickname for the chef
+-   `nickname`: Guy Fieri's nickname for the chef
 -   `handedness`: Whether the chef is righthanded, lefthanded, or ambidextrous

 ``` r
 seeds